ShubhaPokharel/Encapsulation/README.md

 Encapsulation is one of the OOPS concepts in Java.
 It is wrapping the code or methods(properties) and the fields or variables together as a single unit.

 We can visualize it like a medicine capsule inside which there are multiple components existing like fields and methods of a java class.
-Similarly, a Java class is a good  example of encapsulation because we write everything(variables, methods, constructors, etc) within the class that binds all of them together and hides them from other classes.
+Similarly, a Java class is a good  example of encapsulation because we write everything(variables, methods, constructors, etc) within the class that binds all of them together.

 In other words, encapsulation is a binding the class members (variables and methods) together and preventing them from being accessed by other classes.